 Here you have to sign the WILL in the presence of 2 witnesses.
 Date and sign on each page of the WILL.
 You need to be sure that the witnesses should not be related in anyway to the executor or the beneficiaries.
 The full name and address of the Witnesses should be clearly mentioned in the WILL

-Sharing with you an interesting case of Rs 20,000/- crore property dispute of Maharaja of faridkot (Punjab), where court declared the WILL null and void with reasons like dubious witnesses, spelling mistake etc. Click here to read
+Sharing with you an interesting case of Rs.
+20,000/- crore property dispute of Maharaja of Faridkot (Punjab), where the court declared the WILL null and void with reasons like dubious witnesses, spelling mistakes, etc. Click here to read

 So when are you planning to write your will?
-Do share your views on Writing a Will.
+Do share your views, queries, and doubts in the comments section below.